michaelnordmeyer/michaelnordmeyer.github.io/_posts/2016-02-28-difference-apple-music-itunes-match-nutshell.md

 ---
 title: The Difference Between Apple Music and iTunes Match in a Nutshell
 date: 2016-02-28T11:56:02+00:00
-excerpt: "Apple Music and iTunes Match have overlapping features which makes them confusing.
-I explain why it's reasonable to have both."
+excerpt: Apple Music and iTunes Match have overlapping features which makes them confusing.
+I explain why it's reasonable to have both.
 layout: post
 permalink: /difference-apple-music-itunes-match-nutshell
 categories: